Joseph Malchow: Career

 In 2007 The Wall Street Journal named Malchow a Robert L. Bartley fellow.
-He has continued to publish regularly in The Wall Street Journal.
+He continued to publish regularly in The Wall Street Journal.

 After Dartmouth, Malchow worked with semiconductor pioneer T.J.
 Rodgers from 2008 to 2010.
 In 2010 he cofounded Publir, a digital advertising exchange focusing on providing programmatic advertisements to publications ranging from The Atlantic to RealClearPolitics.
 Publir is one of the largest invitation-only ad exchanges in the U.S. Digital media properties published by Malchow or monetized by companies he founded reach an average monthly audience of 35 million.